Svision/UofT_CourseScript/README.md

 Once the initial setup is complete, the script will operate autonomously without needing DUO mobile approvals.

-Feel free to customize this sample as per your project's specific needs.
-Make sure to also include sections like Introduction, Installation, Contributing, and License to make your README comprehensive.

 ## Future Work
 - ~~Bypass reCAPTCHA~~
 - ~~Bypass DUO~~